 3.1.1 In the rescue-based approach, first determine whether there are obvious, scorable, and reproducible phenotypes in LOF mutants in the fly ortholog before assessing the function of variants.

-Note: Previous literature on the fly gene is the first place to datamine and can be found using databases including FlyBase (flybase.org/) and PubMed (www.ncbi.nlm.nih.gov/pubmed/).
-Additional databases such as MARRVEL (marrvel.org), Monarch Initiative (monarchinitiative.org/), and Gene2Funcion (http://www.gene2function.org) are also useful in gathering this information.
+Note: Previous literature on the fly gene is the first place to datamine and can be found using databases including FlyBase and PubMed .
+Additional databases such as MARRVEL , Monarch Initiative , and Gene2Funcion are also useful in gathering this information.

-3.1.2 Perform a global survey of scorable phenotypes in homozygous and hemizygous (T2A-GAL4 allele over a molecularly defined chromosomal deficiency; e.g. bdsc.indiana.edu/stocks/df/index.html) animals, especially if the T2A-GAL4 allele is the first mutation to be characterized for a specific gene.
+3.1.2 Perform a global survey of scorable phenotypes in homozygous and hemizygous (T2A-GAL4 allele over a molecularly defined chromosomal deficiencyanimals, especially if the T2A-GAL4 allele is the first mutation to be characterized for a specific gene.
 Assess phenotypes such as lethality, sterility, longevity, morphological (e.g. size and morphology of the eye) and behavior (e.g. courtship, flight, climbing and bang sensitivity defects).

 Note: If there are no major phenotypes identified from this primary screen, more subtle phenotypes such as neurological defects measured by electrophysiological recordings can be used if they are highly reproducible and specific.
 As an example, functional studies using electroretinogram (ERG) are described in 3.2.3.
 If one fails to detect any scorable phenotype, move on to 3.2 to perform the over-expression based functional study.

-3.1.2 Once a scorable phenotype is identified in the fly LOF mutant, test whether the reference human cDNA can replace the function of the fly ortholog.
+3.1.3 Once a scorable phenotype is identified in the fly LOF mutant, test whether the reference human cDNA can replace the function of the fly ortholog by attempting to use the human cDNA to rescue the mutant fly line.
+The phenotypic assay to be performed here will depend on the result of 3.1.2. and will be specific to the gene that is under study

 Note: If this “humanization” of the fly gene is successful, then one now has a platform to compare the efficiency of rescue for the variant of interest compared to the reference counterpart.
 The rescue seen with reference human cDNA does not have to be perfect.
 Partial rescue of the fly mutant phenotype using a human cDNA still provides a reference point to perform comparative studies using the variant human cDNA strain.